 Crossbreeding allows dog breeders to create a dog with the best traits of two breeds.
 The Poodle, loved for its intelligence and non-shedding, hypoallergenic coat, is a popular dog breed for crossbreeding with other breeds from toy and miniature to larger dogs.
 Following is a comparison of two popular hybrids, the Labradoodle and the Goldendoodle.

 Standards set by the American Kennel Association (AKA) for the Westminster Dog Show and other groups can sadly lead to dogs with inherited health conditions such as hip dysplasia, especially prevalent in larger breeds, heart disease, and even cancer.

-As the combined names suggest, the Labradoodle will inherit some traits of the Labrador and the Poodle while a Goldendoodle is a cross between the Poodle and the Golden Retriever.
+As the combined names suggest, Labradoodle dogs will inherit some traits of the Labrador and a Poodle parent while a Goldendoodle is a cross between the Poodle and the Golden Retriever.
 Before deciding on ownership of one of these hybrid breeds, it’s important to consider the traits of both parent dogs.

 Just as humans, these traits aren’t guaranteed to appear in the offspring.
 But with a little luck, a hybrid dog will have the best traits of both and will certainly be healthier.

 Poodles come in three varieties: Toy, Miniature, and Standard.
 The only genetic difference between the three is size.
 The origin of the breed is disputed.
 Some experts claim the Poodle is the descendant of a German water dog while others say it descended from the French Babet, another breed of water dog.

 The sweet-natured Labrador Retriever is one of the world’s most popular breeds, especially in the western world.
 It’s a retrieving-hunting dog first bred in the UK by using fishing dogs imported from Canada.
 Like the Poodle, they’re great swimmers, so Lab owners can expect a dog that loves the water.